 Whilst he’s expressing his longing for another life, he’s being followed around by Sally who is in love with him, but he doesn’t know.
-It’s a visual clue for the fact that during the course of the film he learns that what he’s longing for isn’t actually a different life, it’s to be in love and he finds that satisfaction and joy at the end of the film with Sally.
+It’s a visual clue for the fact that during the course of the film he learns that what he’s longing for isn’t actually a different life, it’s to be in love.

-As you follow Jack Skellington, you watch him following the lie he believes to be true, and the story is what happens when he follows the lie, but the fact it’s a lie is what gets in the way of his happiness.
+As you follow Jack Skellington, you watch him following the lie he believes to be true.
+The fact it’s a lie is what gets in the way of his happiness, until he accepts the truth, and goes home to be with Sally.
 The audience is discovering the truth as Jack Skellington does, and that’s what you can take into your own writing.

-When using this device in your own writing, you keep to your Protagonist’s POV so the story presents as if what the Protagonist believes is true, but together your audience and your Protagonist discover the truth, and that keeps your audience and the Protagonist connected.
-Your audience is going on the journey with them, even if on an emotional level they realise that it’s not true, but everybody has to discover the truth together.
+When using this device in your own writing, you keep to your Protagonist’s point of view, so the story presents as if what the Protagonist believes is true.
+Together your audience and your Protagonist discover the truth, and that keeps your audience and the Protagonist connected.
+Your audience is going on the journey with them, and even if on an emotional level they realise that it’s a lie, everybody has to discover the truth together.

 Your audience can learn the truth a little bit before your protagonist.
 Not a long time before as they need to be rooted to your Protagonist’s experiences, and if it’s too obvious too soon they’ll feel disconnected.
 But if they realise it just a bit before, they can then watch the story unfold in a satisfying way as the Protagonist discovers the truth, excited to witness that realisation.